 Once you’ve got a solid draft of your content, now it’s time to design your lead magnet.
 The format of your lead magnet will dictate what to do next.
 If you’re doing an email series, you’ll want to use a email software like Mailchimp or ConvertKit.
 If you are creating an e-book or checklist, you could use Canva to create your design.
 If you want to make a quiz, a tool like Interact will be your best bet.
+Since adding a quiz to my website, I have been able to achieve a 38.5% conversion rating for my quiz and it bring me in interested leads daily!
 Whichever format you’ve chosen, it’s so important to make it look good.
 People interpret images before words and also more easily than words so using color, photos, and icons can have a big impact.

 Related Post: How to Design Drool-worthy Graphics in Canva

 After you’ve completed the design of your lead magnet, get ready to share it with the world!
 The easiest place to promote it is on your website, but don’t stop there.
 You can also share your lead magnet on social media, on your blog, in a podcast interview, heck, you could even put it on your business card!
 Really the possibilities are endless.
 People can’t get it, if they don’t know about, so don’t be shy about putting it out there.
 My favorite place to plug my lead magnets are at the end of my blog posts and also on Pinterest.
 With only a modest social media following, using these as my main vehicles for promotion is how I was able to grow my email list so rapidly last year.